-In a high tech world, it was surprising to see how much of the Lodge manufacturing process still employs a hands-on process with machinery that is controlled directly by workers rather than computer-automated.
-The metal chemistry and other aspects of the production process are monitored by workers during melting and and throughout the rest of the process.
+In a high-tech world, it was surprising to see how much of the Lodge manufacturing process still employs a hands-on process with machinery that is controlled directly by workers rather than computer-automated.
+The metal chemistry and other aspects of the production process are monitored by workers during melting and throughout the rest of the process.

 Pioneers in Factory Seasoning

-The cast iron cookware is also factory seasoned (more in-depth info on this in a later post!).
-When they launched this in 2002, it was Lodge’s “aha! moment," according to Public Relations and Advertising Manager Mark Kelly.
-They feel their factory seasoning was "how it should have been all along," and it has helped establish the brand’s identity (and easy-t0-use products) to new customers.
+The cast iron cookware is also factory seasoned.
+When they launched this in 2002, it was Lodge's "aha! moment," according to Public Relations and Advertising Manager Mark Kelly.
+They feel their factory seasoning was "how it should have been all along," and it has helped establish the brand's identity (and easy-t0-use products) to new customers.

 It has also been copycatted throughout the industry, and now almost all cast iron cookware is labeled "factory-seasoned."